munificent/game-programming-patterns/book/data-locality.markdown

   * *It's more complex.* Your ID system doesn't have to be rocket science, but it's still more work than a basic pointer.
 You'll have to implement and debug it, and there will be memory overhead for bookkeeping.

   * *It's slower*.
 It's hard to beat traversing a raw pointer.
 There may be some actual searching or hashing involved to get from an entity to one of its components.
-This may not matter much, though.

-    Remember, the game loop is working with the component arrays directly so it isn't going through this bottleneck.
-Code that *does* need to look up a component given an entity may not be on your hot code paths.

   * *You'll need access to the component "manager".* The basic idea is that you have some abstract ID that identifies a component.
 You can use it to get a reference to the actual component object.
 But to do that, you need to hand that ID to something that can actually find the component.
 That will be the class that wraps your raw contiguous array of component objects.